primer/design/content/foundations/color.md

 ### Backgrounds
 ![backgrounds-overview](https://user-images.githubusercontent.com/6951037/102642846-93f57380-415e-11eb-9acd-289cb3bed02f.png)

-Backgrounds are based on elevation, elements closer to the surface are lighter than those which are farther.
-Different color modes use elevation in different ways but in all of them the lightests is the closest.
+Backgrounds are based on elevation.
+Elements closer to the surface are lighter than those further away.
+Different color modes use elevation in different ways but in all modes the lightest is the closest.

 #### Canvas inset (level -1)
 `bg-canvas-inset`

 Canvas inset is layer -1.
-Use for content feed and depth
+Use for content feed and depth.

 ![backgrounds-canvas-inset](https://user-images.githubusercontent.com/6951037/102642833-90fa8300-415e-11eb-8844-b55b930d25f5.png)